flyteorg/flyte/docs/deployment/configuration/performance.rst

             type: Hash     # use the "hash" shard strategy
             shard-count: 4 # the total number of shards

-The Project and Domain Shard Strategies, denoted by ``type: project`` and ``type: domain`` respectively, use the FlyteWorkflow project and domain metadata to shard FlyteWorkflows.
-These Shard Strategies are configured using a ``per-shard-mapping`` option, which is a list of IDs.
+The project and domain shard strategies, denoted by ``type: project`` and ``type: domain`` respectively, use the Flyte workflow project and domain metadata to shard Flyte workflows.
+These shard strategies are configured using a ``per-shard-mapping`` option, which is a list of IDs.
 Each element in the ``per-shard-mapping`` list defines a new shard, and the ID list assigns responsibility for the specified IDs to that shard.
 A shard configured as a single wildcard ID (i.e. ``*``) is responsible for all IDs that are not covered by other shards.
 Only a single shard may be configured with a wildcard ID and, on that shard, there must be only one ID, namely the wildcard.

 .. code-block:: yaml